Documentation

 How worlds are created

-When you or your roadmap lead creates a roadmap, the AI generates a world that fits the goal.
-If your lead built the roadmap, the world is already set.
+When you or your program lead creates a roleplay, the AI generates a world that fits the goal.
+If your lead built the roleplay, the world is already set.
 Solo users choose their own world during setup.

 You can switch between worlds if you have more than one.
-Each roadmap section is tied to a specific world, and roadmap leads can customize worlds per section - changing locations, adding or removing characters, and adjusting the setting.
+Each roleplay has its own world, and program leads can customize the world for each roleplay - changing locations, adding or removing characters, and adjusting the setting.

 lightbulb